Exploring the Benefits of the Selva de Urundel Project

 We Are Part of the Community

-After three years of activities, our project has become fully integrated into the community.
-Not only did we start with a team made up of local people, but we also share their daily challenges, offering our resources in service of the common good.
-Beyond responding to local needs, we actively participate in parades, public events, and any initiatives promoted within the municipality and its surroundings, reaffirming our commitment to the community’s development and identity.
+After more than four years of activities, our project has gradually integrated into various community initiatives.
+Not only is part of our team composed of members from the Urundel and Colonia Santa Rosa communities, but we also live day-to-day with the region’s inherent challenges, contributing our resources, whenever possible, to the service of the common good.
+Recognizing that our proposed objectives cannot address all the needs of neighboring localities, we strive to respond to multiple environmental demands, actively participating in parades, public events, and any initiatives promoted within the municipality and its surroundings, reaffirming our commitment to the community’s development and identity.

 To prevent the burning of pruned branches and leaves by residents of Barrio La Estación, we initiated the first community composting project.